-- □ Ensure broadband and superfast broadband is incorporated as an essential utility in new and existing developments and communities. - □ Safeguard existing educational centres for current and future use. - □ Ensure educational provision is appropriate to the scale of the new development. - □ Incorporate good sustainable travel options at the start of a development so that communities can access education and employment easily and without using the car. - □ Consider including small sites in the development that can be used for individual companies, sole traders or networking spaces. - □ Safeguard existing employment sites for current and future use.
+Ensure broadband and superfast broadband is incorporated as an essential utility in new and existing developments and communities. $\boldsymbol{.}$ Ensure educational provision is appropriate to the scale of the new development and is appropriate for future and current use.
+Incorporate good sustainable travel options at the start of a development so that communities can access education and employment easily and without using the car.
+Consider including small sites in the development that can be used for individual companies, sole traders or networking spaces.
+Safeguard existing employment sites for current and future use.

-5. Neighbourhood development plan recommendations
+6.0 Neighbourhood development planning recommendations

 Below you will find a summary of the various recommendations detailed throughout the document to improve the health of your community and reduce inequalities.
 These checklists can help and support you when preparing your neighbourhood development plan and consultation.
+Indicative costs for these recommendations can be found in section 5.3.

-5.1 Requests for developers and/or planners - summary checklist
+6.1 Requests for developers and/or planners - summary checklist

-What you could request in your neighbourhood development plan to improve health:
+What you could request in your neighbourhood development plan to improve health and wellbeing: